The pro-nilpotent Lawrence-Krammer-Bigelow representation: The general recipe

 \paragraph*{Weakly pro-nilpotent homological representations.} To construct weakly pro-nilpotent representations of $\Gamma$, we fix inputs \eqref{input:ses} and \eqref{input:fibration} from above and allow input \eqref{input:quotient} (a $\Gamma$-invariant quotient of $K$) to vary.
 More precisely, we construct a canonical tower of $\Gamma$-invariant quotients of $K$ determined by the split short exact sequence \eqref{eq:input-ses}.
 Lemma~\ref{lem:e-nilpotency-class} will then imply that this tower is pro-nilpotent as long as \eqref{eq:input-ses} is eNCP.

 The construction is summarised in the following diagram.
+See \cite{BellingeriGodelleGuaschi} for similar diagrams, involving a single level of nilpotence, in the setting of surface braid groups.

 The top row is the split short exact sequence \eqref{eq:input-ses}.
 We first describe the second-to-bottom row, where $r\geq 2$.
-On the right-hand side, we apply the functorial construction $-/\LCS_r$ (quotienting a group by the $r$-th term in its lower central series) to the right-hand side of \eqref{input:ses}.
-We then define $Q_r$ to be the kernel of the induced surjection $G/\LCS_r \twoheadrightarrow \Gamma/\LCS_r$.
-Notice that this coincides with the definition of $Q_r(\varphi)$ in Definition~\ref{defn:Qr}; here we abbreviate it to $Q_r$ to avoid cluttering the diagram.
-There is an induced action of $\Gamma$ on $Q_r$ given by projecting $\Gamma$ onto $\Gamma/\LCS_r$, following the section to $G/\LCS_r$ and then acting by conjugation on $Q_r$.
-The quotient $Q_r^{\mathrm{u}}$ is defined to be the coinvariants of this action; this coincides with Definition~\ref{defn:Qru}; we are again abbreviating $Q_r^{\mathrm{u}}(\varphi)$ to $Q_r^{\mathrm{u}}$.
+The right-hand side is obtained by applying the functorial construction $-/\LCS_{r}$ (quotienting a group by the $r$-th term in its lower central series) to the right-hand side of \eqref{eq:input-ses}.
+We then define $Q_{r}$ to be the kernel of the induced surjection $G/\LCS_{r} \twoheadrightarrow \Gamma/\LCS_{r}$.
+By Lemma~\ref{lem:Qr-alternative}, this coincides with the definition of $Q_{r}(\varphi)$ in Definition~\ref{defn:Qr}; here we abbreviate it to $Q_{r}$ to avoid cluttering the diagram.
+There is an induced action of $\Gamma$ on $Q_{r}$ given by projecting $\Gamma$ onto $\Gamma/\LCS_{r}$, following the section to $G/\LCS_{r}$ and then acting by conjugation on $Q_{r}$.
+The quotient $Q_{r}^{\mathrm{u}}$ is defined to be the coinvariants of this action; this coincides with Definition~\ref{defn:Qru}; we are again abbreviating $Q_{r}^{\mathrm{u}}(\varphi)$ to $Q_{r}^{\mathrm{u}}$.

 This describes the second-to-bottom row for any $r\geq 2$.
 The third-from-bottom row is the same, replacing $r$ with $r+1$; it has a canonical surjection onto the second-from-bottom row since the lower central series is a descending series.
-The bottom row is simply the $r=2$ instance of the second-from-bottom row; note that quotienting by $\LCS_2$ is the same as abelianisation.
-In the case $r=2$, the $\Gamma$-action on $Q_2$ is trivial, since this action is given by conjugation in the abelian group $G/\LCS_2 = G^{\ab}$.
-Hence in this case $Q_2^{\mathrm{u}} = Q_2$.
+The bottom row is simply the $r=2$ instance of the second-from-bottom row; note that quotienting by $\LCS_{2}$ is the same as abelianisation.
+In the case $r=2$, the $\Gamma$-action on $Q_{2}$ is trivial, since this action is given by conjugation in the abelian group $G/\LCS_{2} = G^{\ab}$.
+Hence in this case $Q_{2}^{\mathrm{u}} = Q_{2}$.

 This explains the bottom three rows, which in fact represent an infinite tower of $4$-term rows indexed by integers $r\geq 2$.
 The third-from-top row is defined by taking inverse limits of these four towers.
 On the right-hand side this gives us the pro-nilpotent completions of $G$ and of $\Gamma$, by Definition~\ref{d:pro-nilpotent-completion}.
 Taking pro-nilpotent completions is functorial, so the homomorphism $\widehat{G}_{\mathrm{nil}} \to \widehat{\Gamma}_{\mathrm{nil}}$ is again a split surjection, as indicated in the diagram.